codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/Selector-precedence-c8ad.md

-If we have multiple styles that could apply to an element.
-How do we know which ones will be applied and in what order?
+If we have multiple styles that could apply to an element, how do we know which ones will be applied and in what order?

 For example, if we have this HTML: